 The Code also sets standards for the labelling and quality of products and for how the law should be implemented and monitored within countries.

 Restricting marketing does not mean that the products cannot be sold, or that factual and scientific information about them cannot be made available.
-Neither does it restrict parent’s choice.
-It simply aims to make sure that their choices are made based on full, impartial information, rather than misleading, inaccurate or biased marketing claims.
+Nor does it restrict parents’ choice.
+It simply aims to make sure that their choices are made based on full and impartial information rather than misleading, inaccurate or biased marketing claims.

 Does the UK have legislation that reflects the Code?

 The UK’s legislation, named “The Infant Formula and Follow On Formula Regulations” – incorporates some but not all of the Code into law.
 These regulations only cover infant formula intended for babies under six months old – they do not cover any food, and do not cover the numerous products for babies older than six months.
 This loophole allows widespread advertising on television, in print media, online and via billboards.
 By using similar branding for all their products, companies can in effect advertise all their products while still staying within the UK law.
 In addition, the monitoring and enforcement of the UK legislation is very weak, which means that companies are rarely prosecuted for breaking the law.

 Why does it matter?